Gorman dogfight

-The Gorman dogfight was a widely publicized UFO incident which took place on October 1, 1948, in the skies over Fargo, North Dakota, United States.
+The Gorman dogfight was a widely publicized UFO incident which took place on 1 October 1948, in the skies over Fargo, North Dakota, United States.
 United States Air Force (USAF) Captain Edward J. Ruppelt wrote in his bestselling and influential The Report on Unidentified Flying Objects that the "dogfight" was one of three "classic" UFO incidents in 1948 that "proved to [Air Force] intelligence specialists that UFOs were real," along with the Chiles-Whitted UFO encounter and the Mantell UFO incident.
-However, in 1949 the USAF concluded that the Gorman dogfight had been caused by a lighted weather balloon.
+In 1949, the official explanation made by the USAF was that the Gorman dogfight had been caused by a lighted weather balloon.

 Background

 Although he was only 25 years old when the incident occurred, George F. Gorman was a veteran fighter pilot of World War II.
 After the war he became the manager of a construction company; he also served as a second lieutenant in the North Dakota National Guard.
-On October 1, 1948, Gorman was participating in a cross-country flight with other National Guard pilots; he was flying a P-51 Mustang.
+On 1 October 1948, Gorman was participating in a cross-country flight with other National Guard pilots; he was flying a P-51 Mustang.
 His flight arrived over Fargo at approximately 8:30 PM.
 Although the other pilots decided to land at Fargo's Hector Airport, Gorman decided to take advantage of the clear, cloudless conditions and get in some night-flying time, staying aloft.
 Around 9:00 PM he flew over a stadium where a high school football game was being held.
 Gorman noticed a small Piper Cub plane flying some 500 feet below him; otherwise the skies appeared clear.

 Shortly after he noticed the Piper Cub, Gorman saw another object to his west.
 When he looked for the outline of a wing or fuselage he could see none; this contrasted with the Piper Cub, whose outline was clearly visible.
 The object appeared to be a blinking light.
 At 9:07 PM Gorman contacted the control tower at Hector Airport and asked if it had any air traffic in the area other than his P-51 and the Piper Cub.
 The tower answered that it did not, and it contacted the Piper Cub pilot, A.D.
 Cannon.
 Cannon and his passenger answered that they could also see a lighted object to the west.